mlesniak/homepage/README.md

 # Overview

-Data and build program to generate content for [mlesniak.com](https://mlesniak.com).
+Quick, hacky and dirty build program to generate content for [mlesniak.com](https://mlesniak.com).
+This code is highly specialized to my needs; I've probably written much more blog engines than I ever will write blog posts...

 ## webserver.sh